-In a combined analysis -- Engagement in: Data Camp, Variety of Workshops, Master-classes; and, perceived exposure to Core Strategies, perceived QuarkNet's Influence on Teaching, and Use of Activities in the Data Activities Portfolio - were investigated simultaneously in a stepwise, multiple regression analysis with Approach to Teaching as the dependent variable.
-This analysis suggests that perceived QuarkNet's Influence (entered first); and, Use of DAP activities (added second) are related to Approach to Teaching as measured [$F{(2, 218)} = 80.66$, p < .001, with an $R^2 = .42$].
-The summary statistics from this analysis are shown in Table 22.
+In a combined analysis -- Engagement in: Data Camp, Variety of Workshops, Masterclasses; and, perceived exposure to Core Strategies, perceived QuarkNet's Influence on Teaching, and Use of Activities in the Data Activities Portfolio - were investigated simultaneously in a stepwise, multiple regression analysis with Approach to Teaching as the dependent variable.
+This analysis suggests that perceived QuarkNet's Influence (entered first); Used DAP activities (added second); and exposure to Core Strategies (added third) are related to Approach to Teaching scores $[F{(3, 293)} = 53.93, p < .001,$ with an $R^2 = .35$ ].
+The summary statistics from this analysis are shown in Table 24.
 Additional variables did not improve the model (that is, were not statistically significant).